 As soon as your lesson plan has been reviewed and approved by our Education staff, we will let you know when it goes live online!
 All lesson plans will be accessible from our Bicentennial Education page, and will be searchable here on Maine Memory Network.
 We will be accepting Bicentennial-themed lesson plans throughout 2020.
 If you have another Maine history lesson plan you would like to share, please contact us.

 We would love your feedback on our Bicentennial Lesson Plans, and suggestions for additional topics and resources.

-If you are interested in having a Maine Historical Society educator visit your classroom to present one of the MHS lessons, or if you are interested in bringing your students to MHS for a tour of our exhibit(s) or/and the Wadsworth-Longfellow House, please contact the Manager of Education and Public Programs at email@example.com.
+If you are interested in having a Maine Historical Society educator visit your classroom to present one of the MHS lessons, or if you are interested in bringing your students to MHS for a tour of our exhibit(s) and/or the Wadsworth-Longfellow House, please visit our page about student programs or contact us as the number below.

 If you have any questions, comments, or need more information about any of these programs, please contact our education department at email@example.com or call (207) 774-1822 x214.